Home

 • decide on an action plan – for example, resolving any cases of unequal pay as soon as possible

-If the workplace has a trade union or employee representatives, you should consult them when:
+If your organisation has a trade union or employee representatives, you should consult them when:

 • carrying out an equal pay audit